kb0099/cs3500/PS7/Resources/readme.txt

 ﻿PS9: Kedar Bastakoti

+Attention:
+	1] Set server project as the Start Up Project.
+	2] Please do not close server using the Windows Title Bar Close Button (X button).
+	3] Instead, end the server by typing "quit", without quotes, and press enter.
+	4] Doing that gives the console a chance to send all unsaved changes to MySQL database to Save.
+	5] Databases are updated when new players are created or destroyed, but, some info need to be saved when server exits.

 Most of the features pertaining to PS9 are stored in WebServer.cs and Db.cs.

 Note: All the features that are being asked for a Superior Solution are perfectly implemented.